n0rmen/PorschePCMStuff/README.md

 Bytes 14 = Version, ex 03(?)

-Bytes 15 - 19 = Vehicle Component Reference Number -> 14 Bytes Located at offset 0x4E0 of RCC EEPROM, convert hex to ASCII and remove spacing = 5 VCRN bytes.
-This can be calculated but I am not what data this is based on.
+Bytes 15 - 19 = Vehicle Component Reference Number -> 5 bytes, not sure what this is calculated from but you can pull it from your existing fec file.
 See patent US9479329.

 Bytes 20 - 36 = VIN